grantrostig/git_usage_cheat_sheet/README.txt

 git push origin master  # push to your github repo if you are ready

 #========== Config
-git config --list
+git config -l
-# --global OR --local
 git config --global user.name  "<YOUR NAME>" git config --global user.email "<YOUR FULL EMAIL ADDR>"
+# --global OR --local OR --system OR --worktree OR -f OR --blob <block-id>

 #========== Dangerous Stuff
 git rm <FILE_NAME>          # kills file in the workspace (ie. the filesystem), ALSO stages removal from repo.
 If file had been previously committed, it can be brought back from history.